Investment Management

 - Windfall and inheritance after-tax modeling

-- Stock option and RSU exercise-timing strategy (AMT-aware)
+- Stock option exercise-timing strategy (AMT-aware) and RSU analysis

 - Concentrated stock tax-aware diversification planning